jdtsmith/abridge-diff/README.md

 - **abridge-diff-first-words-preserve**:    Keep at least this many words visible at the beginning of an abridged line with refined diffs.
 - **abridge-diff-invisible-min**: Minimum region length (in characters) between refined areas that can be made invisible.
 - **abridge-diff-no-change-line-words**: Number of words to keep at the beginning of a line without any refined diffs.

+## How this works:

+This works by adding a post-processing step after `diff-refine-hunk` (which itself uses `smerge-refine-regions`).
+This protects all refined differences and a configurable amount of context around them, and computes regions to hide, marking them with a special `'invisibility` text property.
+Note that the abridged text is still _there_, but indicated by an ellipsis (…), so toggling hiding simply reveals it.